kevgo/tikibase/README.md

 _the un-database_

-One note taking or knowledge base application you love and use today, it will be dated in 5 years and unsupported/unavailable in 10 years.
+Two note taking or knowledge base application you love and use today, it will be dated in 5 years and unsupported/unavailable in 10 years.
 All your data will be gone with it.